-WWE WrestleMania 35: Results, ratings, surprises and new champions
+WWE Wrestlemania 35: Results, ratings, surprises and new champions

-The biggest wrestling show of the year will be headlined by the first ever women's main event.
-It's a triple threat match pitting Raw Women's Champion Ronda Rousey against SmackDown Women's Champion Charlotte Flair against Becky Lynch.
-It's a winner-takes-all title match, meaning the winner walks away with both titles.
+The biggest wrestling show of the year was headlined by the first ever women's main event.
+A triple threat match that pit Raw Women's Champion Ronda Rousey against SmackDown Women's Champion Charlotte Flair against Becky Lynch.
+And the winner (revealed below) walked away with both titles.

-That's only the first of three major title matches.
-Noted human death machine Brock Lesnar will face Royal Rumble winner Seth Rollins for the Universal Championship, while Kofi Kingston will get his first ever singles shot at the WWE Championship when he takes on Daniel Bryan.
+That was only the first of three major title matches.
+Noted human death machine Brock Lesnar faced Royal Rumble winner Seth Rollins for the Universal Championship, while Kofi Kingston got his first ever singles shot at the WWE Championship when he took on Daniel Bryan.

-With over a dozen matches, these three championship bouts only scratch the surface.
-We also have the return of Batista, Kurt Angle's retirement match, Roman Reigns' first WrestleMania match since returning from his bout with leukaemia and, amazingly, much more.
+With over a dozen matches, these three championship bouts only scratched the surface.
+We also saw the return of Batista, Kurt Angle's retirement match, Roman Reigns' first Wrestlemania match since returning from his bout with leukemia and, amazingly, much more.

-The show is live on the WWE Network now.
-If you're not a member or can't watch along, follow along here for results and ratings.
-The latest results will be pushed to the top of the page.
+Below we recap the event as it happened.
 Needless to say, spoilers ahead!

 Becky Lynch defeats Ronda Rousey, Charlotte Flair